Skip to content

 Jason Stolz CLTC, CRPC

 Group health insurance for 750 employees is an enterprise-scale decision where healthcare benefits directly influence operating margins, talent strategy, and long-term financial planning.
 At this size, pricing is almost entirely experience-based.
-Carriers and program partners analyze multi-year claims, pharmacy utilization, specialty drug exposure, and care patterns with precision—meaning plan design, funding structure, and governance matter as much as the carrier itself.
+Carriers and program partners analyze multi-year claims data, pharmacy utilization patterns, specialty drug exposure, chronic condition prevalence, and care access behavior with precision — meaning plan design, funding structure, and ongoing governance matter as much as, and often more than, the carrier name itself.
+Organizations with 750 employees often discover that legacy approaches — especially fully insured models selected for their simplicity — become progressively inefficient as the workforce stabilizes and claims history becomes statistically reliable.
+Premiums rise regardless of actual performance, transparency remains limited, and leadership lacks the consistent, decision-grade reporting needed to manage costs proactively rather than reactively at each renewal cycle.

-At Diversified Insurance Brokers, we help employers with 750 employees redesign group health insurance to improve predictability, increase transparency, and support sustainable enterprise growth without reducing benefit quality.
-This page breaks down the enterprise funding models commonly used at this size, the cost drivers that matter most, and the governance practices that turn health benefits into a manageable financial system.
+The strategic advantage at 750 employees is leverage: sufficient data volume, workforce stability, and buying power to build a plan that controls costs through design and governance rather than simply accepting whatever the renewal brings.
+At Diversified Insurance Brokers, we help employers at this scale redesign group health insurance to improve predictability, increase transparency, and support sustainable enterprise growth without reducing the benefit quality that drives recruitment and retention.
+This page covers the enterprise funding models most commonly used at 750 employees, the cost drivers that matter most at this scale, and the governance practices that transform health benefits from an unpredictable annual expense into a managed financial system.
+For broader context on how group medical coverage is priced at different employer sizes, our resource on group medical insurance provides useful framing.

 Enterprise Group Health Strategy Review (750 Employees)